George Smith (footballer, born 1915): Queens Park Rangers

 Brentford transferred Smith to QPR for a fee reputed to be a record for a third division club which according to press reports of the time 'the Rangers do not regret spending one penny of'.
 Smith described it as a 'good change for me.
 Brentford was not a happy club'.
 He captained Queens Park Rangers to a Division III South Champions medal in May 1948.
 QPR also reached the 6th round of F.A.
 Cup in his 'happiest season in football, not only because it was so successful but because of great team spirit shown by all the players of the club'.
 In total, he played 75 league games for them.

 In August 1949, prior to Smith's departure from Loftus Road, the QPR boss, David Mangnall, wrote to Smith, 'you deserve most of the credit for our promotion, also for pulling us through last season, we noticed that you kept cool and calm about it all, and as a result our worry never entered the dressing room'.

 End of playing career & early coaching

 On 26 September 1949, he joined Ipswich Town where he made 8 league appearances and became the club's assistant manager and coach until his resignation in January 1950.
 This signalled the start of his own managerial career.
-He moved to Chelmsford City in August 1950, then Redhill in July 1951, and Eastbourne United from 1952–55.
+He moved to Chelmsford City in August 1950, then Redhill in July 1951, and Eastbourne United from 1952 to 1955.
 This was a successful period for the club as, under Smith's guidance, they were twice County League champions, and runners-up once between 1953 and 1956.